zip2zip: Inference-Time Adaptive Tokenization via Online Compression: Experiments

-We present several examples to provide intuition into how the \texttt{zip2zip} model generates text.

-We see that the model successfully generates a mixture of hypertokens and base tokens in the output (see \Figref{fig:example_output}).
+We present several examples (\Figref{fig:example_output} and \Tabref{tab:hypertoken_merges}) to provide intuition into how the \texttt{zip2zip} model generates text.
+We see that the model generates a mixture of hypertokens and base tokens in the output (\Figref{fig:example_output}).
 The hypertoken ratio is as high as 40\% in the Python code generation example, and 20\% in the biomedical text generation example.
 Many of the hypertokens correspond to semantically meaningful units or domain-specific terms as shown in Table~\ref{tab:hypertoken_merges}.
-For a more fine-grained visualization of hypertoken with \texttt{zip2zip} , we provide visualizations of token streams in Appendix~\ref{fig:token_stream_visualization}.
+For a more fine-grained visualization of hypertoken with \texttt{zip2zip}, we provide visualizations of token streams in Figure~\ref{fig:token_stream_visualization} in the appendix.